tfili-6/HackWestern11/README.md

 Our first project.
-We are attempting to build a marketplace website for Western Students.
+We attempted to build a marketplace website for Western Students.